kennyfraser/wp-sync-test/_pages/auto-command-line.md

     **superuser_password_hash**

-    :   This parameter specifies the hashed Admin password.
+    :   This parameter specifies the hashed superuser password.
 This password is required for using DCOS.
-For example:
+The `superuser_password_hash` is generated by using the installer `--hash-password` flag.
+Here is an example of a hashed password value:

             superuser_password_hash: $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1